A Celestial Kinematical Interpretation for an Extended BMS$_4$: Introduction

 \section{Introduction}

-The BMS algebra was introduced in \cite{Bondi:1962px,Sachs:1962zza} as the asymptotic symmetry algebra of a four-dimensional flat spacetime at null infinity.
-An extended BMS algebra which includes the Poincar\'e, super-translations and super-rotations was proposed by \cite{Barnich:2009se}.
+The BMS$_4$ algebra was introduced in \cite{Bondi:1962px,Sachs:1962zza} as the asymptotic symmetry algebra of a four-dimensional flat spacetime at null infinity.
+An extended BMS$_4$ algebra which includes the Poincar\'e, super-translations and super-rotations, was proposed by \cite{Barnich:2009se}.
 A comprehensive presentation of recent applications of BMS symmetries can be found in \cite{Strominger:2017zoo}.
-Longhi and Materassi \cite{Longhi:1997zt} found a canonical realisation of the BMS algebra in terms of the natural symplectic structure on the Fourier modes of a free massive Klein--Gordon (KG) field in four-dimensional Minkowski spacetime.
-These authors extend the translation algebra to include super-translations.
-In this construction a fundamental role is played by one of the two Casimir operators of the Lorentz algebra, through the more general solution of the eigenfunctions of the Casimir operator.
+Longhi and Materassi \cite{Longhi:1997zt} found a canonical realisation of the BMS$_4$ algebra in terms of the natural symplectic structure on the Fourier modes of a free massive Klein--Gordon (KG) field in four-dimensional Minkowski spacetime, extending the translation algebra to include super-translations.
+In their construction a fundamental role is played by one of the two Casimir operators of the Lorentz algebra, through the general solution of the eigenfunctions of the Casimir operator for a critical eigenvalue.

-In this letter we extend this approach, by constructing a realisation of super-translations and super-rotations, which depend only on the momenta in the lightcone in the celestial coordinates and therefore showing its kinematic character.
-We obtain a realization of this algebra in terms of the vector fields of degrees zero and one.
+In the first part of this paper we extend this approach, by constructing a realization of super-translations and super-rotations in the momentum space for the massless case.
+It is particularly convenient to make use of celestial coordinates, which play a crucial role in celestial holography (see the reviews \cite{raclariu2021lecturescelestialholography, Pasterski:2021rjz,Donnay:2023mrd,bagchi2025carrolliankaleidoscope} and references therein).
+The extended BMS algebra realisation, built in terms of differential operators of degrees zero and one, shows in this way its kinematic character, like the Poincar\'e algebra.
 This construction should be valid for any free relativistic massless theory.
-As an example we derive the BMS generators in the case of the KG field.
+As an example we derive the BMS generators in the case of the KG field, both in the plane-wave and boost basis.

+We also study the relation of our solutions with those obtained by Longhi and Materassi in terms of spherical harmonics, and it turns out that our construction yields more general solutions.

+The rest of the paper is organized as follows.
+In Section \ref{sec:LorentzCC} we write the expression of the Lorentz generators in terms of light-cone celestial coordinates.
+Section \ref{sec:LCasimir} contains our main results, the construction of the generators of extended BMS$_4$ and the essential role of the quadratic Lorentz Casimir differential operator.
+Section \ref{sec:KG1} provides a realization of BMS$_4$ in terms of a massless Klein-Gordon field using the standard plane-wave representation, while the boost basis representation, related to the former by the Mellin transform, is presented in Section \ref{sec:KG2}.
+Section \ref{sec:LM} discusses the relation of our work with what would be the massless case of the Longhi-Materassi construction.
+We present our conclusions and outlook in Section \ref{sec:conc}.
+The appendixes present some technical results not included in the main text.